-I was pretty much occupied with the IELTS within the last 6 months.
-I already took the exam last 25th of March this year.
-Apparently, I received the result 13 days after but it took me 2 months before I finally had the courage to share my experience in taking the exam, at least after receiving the final mark of the test.
+Recently, I was pretty much occupied with the IELTS test.
+I took the exam last 25th of March this year.
+Apparently, I received my IELTS exam result 13 days after but it took me 2 months before I finally had the courage to share my experience, at least after receiving the final mark of the test.

 #1.
-Test results will come out 13 days after the test.
+IELTS test results will come out 13 days after the test.

-#3 Know your reason for taking the exam, before anything else.
-Mainly it is for migration purposes to an English speaking country.
+#3 Know your reason for taking the IELTS exam, before anything else.
+Mainly, it is for migration purposes to an English speaking country.
 A considerable number of people take the chance for study or employment purposes.
 For some, it is also a requirement for a professional institution in a particular country.
 While others take it simply for personal evaluation.
-In my case, I need it for my application as a registered nurse here in Australia.
+In my case, I need it for my application as an RN or Registered Nurse in Australia.

 What is the passing grade for the IELTS exam?

 #4 There is no specific passing grade.
 Your target score depends on your reason for taking the exam as well as the requirement of the company or university you are applying to.

 #5 The highest score for each section is 9.
 Frankly, I dare not to achieve that score.

 #7 IELTS has 2 types of exams which are, General and Academic.